wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.5.1 =
 * Added RSS URLs
+* Can now use regex's in options for forms & fields to ignore and which cookie values to save

 = 2.5 =
 * Added option to set the timezone in which Submit Time should be captured.